dm-p/dm-p.github.io/_posts/2022-08-23-deneb-hills-valleys.md

 }
 ```

-The intention here is that we have a more solid black line, and its sligntly thicker than our target line.
+The intention here is that we have a more solid black line, and it's slightly thicker than our target line.

 ###### Specification tab